 You need to be aware that with enterprise level access, it is very easy to break the front end of your website (it is impossible to disrupt the underlying platform / core code base as this is protected, so potential risk is contained to front-end pages on your website only).
-Homeflow can always recover you from backups, and we are on hand to assist or fix any issues we create, however clients need to be mindful of the risks and responsibilities when coding direct, and need to be aware that they might incur extra charges if we need to assist in recovering a site from a serious issue introduced via developer access.
+Homeflow can always recover you from backups, and we are on hand to assist or fix any issues you create, however clients need to be mindful of the risks and responsibilities when coding direct, and need to be aware that they might incur extra charges if we need to assist in recovering a site from a serious issue introduced via developer access.
 Accordingly, before we can grant an Enterprise Access Licence to a client, we will need to speak with your developers and be satisfied that they are competent and adequately resourced to be able to operate directly on the platform without putting excess load on our team.
 However, with those warnings lodged, come on in, the water’s fine, enjoy!

-Specific for Enterprise Access
+Specific Points for Enterprise Access

 Separate Front End Theme copy